terramate-io/terramate/docs/stacks/index.md

 - Contains one or more Terramate configuration files
 - Includes a configuration file with a stack{} block

 The `stack{}` block distinguishes a stack from other directories in Terramate.
-By default, it doesn't require any attributes but can be used to describe stacks and orchestrate their execution.
+By default, it doesn't require any attributes but can be used to describe the stack and orchestrate its execution.

 Stack configurations related to orchestration can be found [here](../orchestration/index.md).